joeyjpowers/WorkoutCrossPlatformApp/README.md

 ## Project Description ##

 I developed an app for Android and iOS using Flutter, Dart, and Firebase.
-My app allowed users to see options for workout plans based on different attributes, track sets for workouts while doing the workout, and store past workouts.
+My app allows users to see options for workout plans based on different attributes, track sets for workouts while doing the workout, and store past workouts.

 ## What I Learned ##